-Did you know that there are three different types of drains which take water and wastewater away from you house?
+It's not something you probably sit and think about everyday, but there are three different types of drain that take water and wastewater away from your home.

-Foul (wastewater) drains – this is where the waste from your toilet, dishwashers and sinks should go.
+Foul (wastewater) drain – this is where the used water from your toilet, dishwashers and sinks should go.
 From your drain, it goes to a wastewater treatment works where it’s treated so it can go safely back into our rivers and the sea.

-Surface water drains – when it rains, the water falling on buildings and pavements has to go somewhere, these drains direct it to rivers and the sea as it doesn’t need to be treated.
+Surface water drain – when it rains, the water falling on buildings and pavements has to go somewhere.
+These drains take rainwater to rivers and the sea, as it doesn’t need to be treated.

-Combined drains – these are usually found in older properties where the foul water and surface water go into the same drain, which is then taken to the wastewater treatment works.
+Combined drain – these are usually found in older properties where the foul water and surface water go into the same drain, which is then taken to the wastewater treatment works.

-So that our beautiful local streams and rivers stay clean and healthy (this means happy fish too), we’re asking people to check that you’re loos, showers, washing machines and dishwashers are all plumbed into the right drains.
+It is always a good idea to check that your loos, showers, washing machines and dishwashers are all plumbed into the right drains.

-The diagram below shows how your drains should look, if they don’t, you may be wrongly connected.
+The diagram below shows how your drains should look.
+If they don’t work like this, you may be wrongly connected.

 We work jointly with the Environment Agency to combat the issue of misconnected household drains.
-Once a contaminated outfall has been discovered, the pollution can be traced back to specific properties.
-It’s worth bearing in mind that homeowners can end up facing bills to put right misconnected appliances, plus a prosecution and a fine of up to £2,500 can arise if they refuse.
+Once a contaminated outfall has been discovered - that means where foul water is going where it shouldn't - the pollution can be traced back to specific properties.

 Make sure you are connected right - use our handy leaflet to find out more.